 - Saturday, August 24

 - The Walt Disney Studios Presentation – Walt Disney Animation Studios, Pixar, Marvel, Star Wars, and Disney Live Action reveal more about their upcoming projects.
-This presentation usually has a lot of exclusive clips that will not be made public of months or years and plenty of special guest appearances.
+This presentation usually has a lot of exclusive clips that will not be made public.
+There will also be plenty of special guest appearances.

 - Sunday, August 25

 - Disney Parks, Experiences and Products – Bob Chepek reveals what’s next for Disney Parks.
-I would expect to hear more about changes coming to Epcot and any other announcements for Walt Disney World’s 50h anniversary.
+I would expect to hear more about the changes coming to Epcot.
+There could also be some announcements for Walt Disney World’s 50th anniversary.
 While there will probably be a lot of big announcements made during this presentation, most will end up on Twitter within minutes of being announced.

 There will be many other presentations in the smaller venues.
 These have not yet been announced, but they usually focus on a film’s anniversary, an upcoming product, or a look back at something from Disney’s history.
-These typically are more niche, so they don’t have the demand of the Hall D23 presentations, but they are great if the topic interests you.
-Stagepass, a fastpass for these smaller presentations, is offered on the show floor, so you could skip the line come show time.
+These typically are more niche, so they don’t have the demand for the Hall D23 presentations.
+However, they are great if the topic interests you.
+Stagepass (similar to a Fastpass) is offered, so you could skip the line come showtime.

 There are usually some great exhibits from Imagineering and the Walt Disney Archives at the Expo.
 Imagineering had the full Star Wars Galaxy’s Edge model last year.
 This year’s Archives Exhibit will focus on the costumes of Disney Heroes and Villains.
 There are also smaller exhibits from other parts of the company, third part exhibitors, and celebrity autograph signings.

-Most of these things can be seen in between presentation or at the end of the day (except for autograph signings which have set times).
+Most of these exhibits can be seen in between presentation or at the end of the day (except for autograph signings, which have set times).
 The end of the day is also a pretty good time to see some of the exhibits.
 Lines shouldn’t be too long at that time.

 Arriving at the D23 Expo

 How early you get there depends on your desire to be one of the first people in line for the morning presentations or on the show floor.
 In the past, they have allowed people to begin lining up at 10 pm the night before and sleep overnight in the basement of the convention center.
-It’s not the best place to get a good night sleep.
-We would recommend bringing a cheap inflatable bed that wouldn’t mind throwing away because the floor down there is very hard.
+It’s not the best place to get a good night’s sleep.
+We would recommend bringing a cheap inflatable bed that you wouldn’t mind throwing away.
+The floor in the convention center basement is very hard.

 Additionally, you’ll want to dress in layers because it can get very cold in the convention center overnight.
 They do sell food overnight, but you might want to bring some snacks as well.
 Bathrooms are also available.